marcoalopez/OUTCROPproject/website_source.md

 <img src="https://github.com/marcoalopez/OUTCROPproject/blob/main/figures/Sergio.jpg?raw=true" style="zoom:67%;" align=left />

 **Sergio Llana-Fúnez** (PhD in Geology, 1999, Oviedo) is a lecturer in geodynamics in the Department of Geology at the University of Oviedo expert in rock deformation, crustal structure and tectonics of orogens, and microstructural analysis.
 After his PhD, Sergio spent nearly ten years in several postdoctoral positions (ETH Zürich, University of Manchester and University of Liverpool) including MSCA and NERC Postdoctoral grants.
 He returned to Oviedo holding a Ramón y Cajal fellowship in 2009.
 He led 10 research projects and was the Head of the Department of Geology at the University of Oviedo between 2016 and 2018.
-Sergio has published five papers on the Cabo Ortegal complex, two of which related to their seismic properties, several geological field guides of the area, and he is the co-author of a detailed geological map of the Cabo Ortegal complex in 2002.
+Sergio has published five papers on the Cabo Ortegal complex, two of which related to its seismic properties, several geological field guides of the area, and co-authored a detailed geological map of the Cabo Ortegal complex in 2002.

 **Personal website**:  http://orcid.org/0000-0002-8748-5623